OrthographicNet: A Deep Transfer Learning Approach for 3D Object Recognition in Open-Ended Domains: Object representation

-As depicted in Fig.~\ref{fig:sign} the direction of eigenvectors is not unique, i.e., not repeatable across different trials and its orientation has $180^\circ$ ambiguity.
-Therefore, the orthographic projections can be mirrored.
+It should be noted that the direction of eigenvectors is not unique, i.e., not repeatable across different trials and its orientation has $180^\circ$ ambiguity.
+Therefore, the orthographic projections can be mirrored as shown in Fig.~\ref{fig:sign}.
 This problem is known as the \emph{sign ambiguity}, for which there is no mathematical solution~\cite{bro2008resolving}.
 To cope with this issue, it is suggested that the sign of each axis be similar to the sign of the Pearson's correlation of the scatter points.
 For building a scatter plot, each projected point $\rho = (\alpha, \beta) \in R^2$, where $\alpha$ is the perpendicular distance to the horizontal axis and $\beta$ is the perpendicular distance to the vertical axis, is then shifted to right and top by $\frac{l}{2}$.
 To complete the disambiguation, Pearson's correlation, $r$, is computed for the XoZ projection plane to find the direction of X axis:

-where $\bar{\alpha}$ and $\bar {\beta}$ are the mean of $\alpha$ and $\beta$.
-In particular, Pearson's correlation reflects the non-linearity and direction of a linear relationship as a value between -1 and 1, where 1 indicates a strong positive relationship, -1 indicates a strong negative relationship.
+where $\bar{\alpha}$ and $\bar {\beta}$ are the mean of $\alpha$ and $\beta$ respectively.
+In particular, Pearson's correlation reflects the non-linearity and direction of a linear relationship as a value between $-1$ and $1$, where $1$ indicates a strong positive relationship, $-1$ indicates a strong negative relationship.
 A similar indication, $r_{y}$, is computed for the Y axis using YoZ plane.
 Finally, the sign of the axes is determined as $s = r_{x} . r_{y}$, where s can be either positive or negative.
-In the case of negative $s$, the three projections should be mirrored otherwise not (see Fig.~\ref{fig:sign}).
+In the case of negative $s$, the three projections should be mirrored otherwise not.
+Therefore, the final RF (X, Y, Z) is defined by $(s\vec{v_1},~s\vec{v_2},~\vec{v_1} \times \vec{v_2})$.

-Afterwards, the obtained projection views are uniformly scaled to an appropriate input image size and then fed into a CNN, pre-trained on ImageNet, to extract view-wise features.
-Finally, the obtained CNN features are merged using an element-wise max-pooling function to generate a global representation for the given object.
-In particular, our approach supports rotation invariant by employing a unique and repeatable global object reference frame together with a max/avg pooling layer.
-An illustrative example of the object representation procedure is depicted in Fig.~\ref{fig:overal}.

-\section{Object Category Learning and Recognition}
+\section{Object category learning and recognition}